awemorris/suika3/README.md

 ## Game Packaging & Distribution

-To generate `assets.arc` from your game assets, please use the `suika3-pack` tool provided in this repository.
-This tool will create an obfuscated archive of your assets that can be efficiently loaded by the engine.
-(The obfuscation algorithm is a key rotating XOR, and it is not intended for strong security.
-It can help prevent casual tampering.
-The obfuscation key can be changed in "key.h".)

 | OS                 | Assets                                                                                                                         |
 |--------------------|--------------------------------------------------------------------------------------------------------------------------------|
 | Windows            | Assets should be stored into a file name `assets.arc`.                                                                         |